 Any ISLA student who qualifies as a member of a low-income family, does not live within the ISLA Transportation Boundary, and is privately transported to an established bus stop may qualify for some mileage reimbursement for the miles from the student’s home to the established bus stop.
 Please contact the school for more information.

-The caregiver of any ISLA student may apply for a transportation scholarship.
-The scholarship is not based on income.
+The caregiver of any ISLA student may apply for a transportation scholarship based on income or an extenuating circumstance.
+The family will be asked to complete the Educational Benefits form (see Lunch Ordering tab for links).
 Scholarships will depend on available financing from the school and/or fundraising and will be applied toward the busing fee.
 If the student does not live within the Transportation Boundary, the student must be privately transported to an established ISLA bus stop.
-Use this form to request a transportation scholarship: https://forms.gle/H5S31Ss6QuF4WjPJ8

-Our 5th and 6th grade students are encouraged to assist our younger students on the bus.
-In the event that a student is acting in an inappropriate manner, the incident is reported by the bus driver to our Dean of Students, who will take necessary and timely action.
+Our older students are encouraged to assist our younger students on the bus.
+In the event that a student is acting in an inappropriate manner, the incident is reported by the bus driver to our Director of Logistics, who will take necessary and timely action.
 If your child reports a problem to you, there are several steps you can take.
-If the problem affects the safety and well-being of others, it should be reported to the Dean of Students immediately by the student or parent.
+If the problem affects the safety and well-being of others, it should be reported to the Director of Logistics immediately by the student or parent.
 Otherwise, first help your child brainstorm ideas for handling the problem and offer lots of encouragement to try these ideas.
 If appropriate for your child’s personality, encourage them to talk to the driver about the situation.
-Finally, you may call the Dean of Students, and he/she will work with the appropriate parties to resolve the issue.

 Please remember - bus transportation is a privilege, not a right.
 The privilege will be withdrawn for inappropriate behavior.